TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 We can already observe that we have three more parameters to estimate (U, V, W) which are the velocities on the X, Y and Z directions.
-If our state vector is modified (with respect to the static case) then our intuition will tell us that we need to define a new transition matrix and a a new process noise matrix.
-Which is exactly what we are going to do next, therfore:
+If our state vector is modified (with respect to the static case) then our intuition will tell us that we need to define a new transition matrix and a new process noise matrix.
+Which is exactly what we are going to do next, therefore:

 .. math::
   \mathbf{F}_k =